-- a short essay (prompts are found on the application page),
+- a short essay (prompts are found on the application page).

-- a copy of most recent grades and
+- a copy of most recent grades.

 Who Was Billie Gannaway?

 Billie Gannaway was a woman who possessed wisdom, knowledge and understanding.
 She was the 10th child born to a family of migrant parents who had 15 children.
-As she followed the cotton crops, her high school and college education was postponed until her own children completed theirs.
+As she followed the cotton crops, her high school and college education were postponed until her own children completed theirs.
 With genuine faith, she prospered.
 The wisdom imparted from her mother guided her life.
 Her mother’s words “most people would rather harvest than plant” have followed her own life journey.
 That knowledge molded her into a planter of seeds.
 Billie Gannaway understood the seed of strength embedded in the human spirit.
 A Stepping Stone Foundation is her soil and the children’s education and growth are the healthy sprouts!
 Scholarships will provide sunlight for the harvest.

 Who is Harriet Ivey?

 Harriet Ivey was the founding CEO and president of the Nina Mason Pulliam Charitable Trust (NMPCT).
 When she announced her retirement in 2013, the NMPCT awarded A Stepping Stone Foundation $25,000 to be applied toward scholarships in her honor and those scholarships became known as the Ivey Stepping Higher Scholarships.
 They were awarded to five students and lasted five-years at $1,000/year per student (or until the student graduated).
 In the spring of 2019, Ms. Ivey contacted A Stepping Stone Foundation to let us know that she would continue to award $5,000 from another funding source each year.
 As of the 2021-2022 award year, these five $1,000 awards will continue.
 ISHS awards are picked from the regular application for BGMS.

 What is the Rev. William O. Smith Memorial Scholarship (WOSMS)